nocksock/devenv-starter-c/README.md

-# Raylib Starter with Devenv
+# Devenv Starter for developing C

-Currently only configured for macOS, but adjusting for linux should be trivial.
+Currently only test for macOS.
-PRs welcome.

 ## Dependencies